bewaterflow/miro/README.md

 # miro

 Hi, I’m Miro.
 I am trying to figure out how to build a personal page.
+Driven by the desire to learn, build, problem solve, make data-informed decisions, and get things done.

 ## Career path